ddadaal/Homework/README.md

 # Homework

-This is the collection of all my class homework.
+This is the collection of all my homework in class.

 ## Includes

 order by time

 - Foundation of Computing System (计算系统基础)
-- Software Engineering and Computing I (软工1，BrainFuck IDE)
+- Software Engineering and Computing I (软工1，BrainFuck IDE) as submodule to [this repo](https://github.com/viccrubs/BFIDE)
 - Computer Organization and System Architecture (计组，ALU Simulator)
 - Data Structure and Algorithm Analysis (数据结构)
 - C++ Programming Language (C++)